Think It Over (Cheryl Ladd song)

 "Think It Over" is a 1978 song by Cheryl Ladd.
 It was released as a single from her eponymous debut album.
 The song was released following the second season of Charlie's Angels, the first in which Ladd was cast.

-The song became a Top 40 hit in the United States and Canada on both the pop singles charts as well as the Adult Contemporary charts.
-It had its best showing on the Canadian AC chart, where it peaked at #29.
+The song became a top 40 hit in the United States and Canada on both the pop singles charts as well as the Adult Contemporary charts.
+It had its best showing on the Canadian AC chart, where it peaked at No. 29.
 The single was also released in the UK, the Netherlands and Japan.

-"Think It Over" was Ladd's only song to chart, although another track from the album, her original version of "I'll Never Love This Way Again," became a Top 5 hit when covered by Dionne Warwick in 1979.
+"Think It Over" was Ladd's only song to chart, although another track from the album, her original version of "I'll Never Love This Way Again", became a top 5 hit when covered by Dionne Warwick in 1979.